Agent performance metrics to focus on for hourly maximization

 Key Takeaway: Measure your agents’ pause, wait, and wrap up time to determine pace.
 Measure efficiency by tracking call length.
 Look for patterns to see what’s working on a campaign, productivity of your agents, and performance of the lists.

 We need to understand that being courteous and winding down a call has an acceptable range of time to complete the wrapup.
-But we still need to measure and monitor agent wrapup time.
+But there’s a difference between courtesy and low agent efficiency, and we still need to measure and monitor agent wrapup time.

 It’s so important to keep an acceptable level of how long agents are taking to wrap up their calls.
 When an agent is having an off day they might hang anywhere up to 60+ seconds on their wrapup time, which could be as much as 25-30% longer than an average day.
 So in relation, the agent’s productivity will decrease due to the missing time.